 The next time you start to experience heat or pressure in that area of the body, you might acknowledge angry feelings and be able to move out of that experience.

 Meditation is a fantastic stress management practice that takes us out of our stressful environment and asks us to let go of all our intrusive thoughts.
 It’s difficult when you first start to practice it, but it gets easier.
 Breathe deeply and feel calm and relaxing throughout your body.

 The great thing about meditation is that it brings our entire being into a slower pace.
 Those intrusive thoughts don’t bother us as much when we’re not meditating!
 We’re able to stay calm through difficult situations and manage those difficult emotions.

-Using affirmations for anger in addition to our meditation practice can help even more because it teaches our brains what to focus on when we begin to get angry.
+Using these affirmations in addition to our meditation practice can help even more because it teaches our brains what to focus on when we begin to feel angry.

-Make sure when you practice these affirmations for anger that you’re really feeling them, not just saying them!
+Make sure when you practice these positive affirmations that you’re really feeling them, not just saying them!
 Training ourselves to reach those calm feelings can make it that much easier to get to that relaxed state in the middle of a difficult situation.

 Transformational Affirmations Ebook

 Affirmation ebook with 900+ Affirmations

 This post and ALL 30 affirmation posts on Wild Simple Joy have been combined into a PDF ebook.
 If you feel that you will want to come back to this information again and have easy access to 900+ affirmations, then this might be for you.